go-aah/docs/controllers.md

 ---
 # Controllers

 `Controller` is responsible for handling incoming request, validate user inputs, call appropriate application logic behind and returns the response for that request.
-The response would be different content types based on request such as `HTML`, `JSON`, `XML`, `Text`, etc.
+The response would be different content types based on request such as `HTML`, `JSON`, `XML`, `Text`, `Binary`, `File`, etc.

 ### Table of Contents